-The oil was placed on sodium chloride (NaCl) plate (sample holder) forming thin layer of the sample.
-Second sodium chloride was mounted on the first sodium chloride plate.
-All the analyses were carried with wave number set at a range of 4000 cm-1 to 650 cm-1 [31].
+The oil was placed on sodium chloride (NaCl) plate (sample holder) forming a thin layer of the sample.
+A second sodium chloride layer was mounted on the first sodium chloride plate.
+All the analyses were carried with wave number set at a range of 4000 to 650 cm-1 [31].

-2.5 Gas Chromatography Mass Spectroscopy Analyses of the Oils another 9 minutes.
-The temperature for front inlet (splitless mode) was set at $255^{\circ}$ C. Helium was used as carrier gas with a flow rate of $12~\text{cm}^3~\text{min}^{-1}$ .
-The split ratio was set at 1:1, and 1.0 $\mu$ L of the sample was injected into the GC system.
-The analysis of the chemical compositions of the oil was carried out by injecting 1.0 $\mu$ L of the oil solution (blend of the oil with a prepared internal standard of GC i.e. methyl heptadecanoate) [18].
+2.5 Gas Chromatography-Mass Spectroscopy Analyses of the Oils

+The oil was analysed by a gas chromatograph equipped with a mass spectrometer.
+The GC-MS system was equipped with an Econo-Cap EC-WAX capillary column (30.0 m in length x 250 μm in diameter x 0.25 μm in film thickness).
+The oven temperature was set initially at 50°C for 3 minutes, increased at 10°C/minute to 210°C and held at 210°C for another 9 minutes.
+The temperature for the front inlet (splitless mode) was set at 255°C. Helium was used as carrier gas with a flow rate of 12 cm min-1.
+The split ratio was set at 1:1 and 1.0 μL of the sample was injected into the GC system.
+The analysis of the chemical composition of the oil was carried out on 1.0 μL of the oil solution (a blend of the oil with a prepared internal standard of GC i.e. methyl heptadecanoate) [18].
 The percentage composition by weight of the oil was determined using equation 2.5: